ijash/simoli_server/README.md

 sudo apt install -y mosquitto mosquitto-clients
 ```

-and run these command to start mosquitto
+Run these command to start mosquitto.
 ```bash
 mosquitto -v
 ```

-if you got error message like this it probably because mosquitto already running as daemon
+If you got error message like this

 ```bash
 Error: Address already in use
 ```
+It probably because mosquitto already running as daemon

 Check if mosquitto automaticly running as daemon